haichuanzhang/docs.getcloudify.org/content/cli/agents.md

 ### install

-Usage: `cfy agents install [options]`
+Usage: `cfy agents install [OPTIONS] [DEPLOYMENT_ID]`

-Install agents for all or for selected deployments.

-#### Optional flags

-*  `-d, --deployment-id=DEPLOYMENT_ID` -
+Install agents on the hosts of existing deployments

+See Cloudify's documentation at http://docs.getcloudify.org for more information.

-                        The ID of the deployment to install agents for.
-If omitted, this will install agents for all deployments
+`DEPLOYMENT_ID` -       The ID of the deployment you would like to install agents for.
-*  `-l, --include-logs` -    Include logs in returned events